What is the Statute of Limitations for Personal Injury Claims in Bethlehem, PA?

 Get a FREE Consultation

-A Bethlehem personal injury lawyer can confirm that the statute of limitations for personal injury in Pennsylvania is generally two years.
+A Bethlehem personal injury lawyer can confirm that the for personal injury in Pennsylvania is generally two years.
 The statute of limitations sets deadlines for legal actions, which vary depending on the case’s specifics.
 This law is essential for anyone involved in legal action and ensures fair and timely resolution of cases while preserving evidence and witness testimony.
 Understanding the statute of limitations, especially for personal injury claims, can help individuals navigate their legal rights and avoid delayed justice.

 For over 60 years, Munley Law has been working with clients and their families in and around Bethlehem, PA.
-Knowing the time limit for filing claims is essential if you have a personal injury claim.
+Knowing the time limit for filing claims is essential if you have a personal injury .
 Working with us means you will have a personal injury attorney to focus on the details, like deadlines so that you can concentrate on recovery.

 How Does the Statute of Limitations Affect Your Personal Injury Claim?